 Video 1 Moving beyond the question

-This project archaeology approaches the motive Building a Proposition for Future Activities by way of the question ‘What enables these propositions?’
+This project archaeology approaches the motive Building a Proposition for Future Activities raising the question ‘What enables these propositions?’

 Video 2 Being propositional

 One way to be propositional with this kind of thinking is doing a Project Archaeology.
 It might be helpful to revisit the modules project archaeology and Notation to get a more prolific understanding of what doing a Project Archaeology enables us to do.
 In this last video in the E-learning arrangement project management in Urban Design we’d like to focus on the form the project has been transposed into in the process of doing a Project Archaeology: Archives